-How Redefining Success Changed my life

 Time to find out who I am

-    Needless to say I lost it all, my marriage, my home, the money and everything I

-    thought related to who I was.
-I didn’t realise it at the time, but it turned out

-    to be an opportunity for me to rediscover my real identity, and to find a real

-    security from the inside-out.
-I began a new journey of discovering what was

-    real, and what was false.
-I had many masks to peel off, to find the answers to

-    the question, Who am I?
+Needless to say I lost it all, my marriage, my home, the money and everything I thought related to who I was.
+This loss turned out, to be an opportunity to rediscover my real identity, and to find real security from the inside-out.
+I began a new journey of discovering what is real, and what was false.
+I peeled off many masks, to find the answers to the question, Who am I?

 Letting go of old beliefs

 Unfortunately, old habits and deep beliefs have a habit of returning.
-Before

-    long I was looking to find ways to prove that I wasn’t a failure.
-I wanted to

-    show those people how successful I could be.
-I’ll show them, just watch me, I
+Before long I was looking to find ways to prove that I wasn’t a failure.
+I wanted to show those people how successful I could be.
+I’ll show them, just watch me, I thought.

-    thought.

-    To cut a long story short, when I turned 65 I still had nothing visible to show

-    for my hard work.
-Many of my dreams were still unfulfilled, and I had failed to

-    make an ongoing substantial income through my business.
-People looking at my

-    life surely would not see me as successful.
-As it turned out these were only my

-    beliefs being projected outward, onto those people and seeing them reflected
+To cut a long story short, when I turned 65 I still had nothing visible to show for my hard work.
+Many of my dreams were still unfulfilled, and I had failed to make an ongoing substantial income through my business.
+People looking at my life surely would not see me as successful.
+As it turned out these were only my beliefs being projected outward, onto those people and seeing them reflected back again.

-    back again.
 They were clues into how I was thinking about my self.
-Until that

-    realisation, I grieved my failings and I grieved the life I wanted but didn’t
+Until that realisation, I grieved my failings and I grieved the life I wanted but didn’t reach.

-    reach.

 Seeing through renewed eyes

-    Finally, the blind fold came off ,and I could see all the successes over a long

-    period of time were right there under my nose.
-I even had the proof, by way of

-    words of gratitude sent to me.
+Finally, the blind fold came off ,and I could see all the successes over a long period of time were right there under my nose.
+I even had the proof, by way of words of gratitude sent to me.
 Did I not see these before?
-I was so busy looking

-    for what I thought was success, and what was missing, that I missed what was

-    already here?
-There wasn’t much out there to show for life, but there is a lot
+I was so busy looking for what I thought was success, and what was missing, that I missed what was already here?
+There wasn’t much out there to show for life, but there is a lot inside me.

-    inside me.

 Shifting my perspective